nautes-labs/website/src/en/guide/user-guide/deployment-runtime.md

   -H 'Authorization: Bearer xxxxxxxxxxxxxxxxxxxx'
 ```

+### Execute Deployment-Runtime List Request

-2. Use the curl command or other tools to execute the API request to list deployment runtimes.
+Use the curl command or other tools to execute the API request to list deployment runtimes.
 The response example for the deployment runtime list is shown below:

 ```yaml
 {